nju-websoft/ContEA/README.md

   |- rel_dict   # index for relations
 ```

 The test and validation data are changeless in our continual entity alignment setting, and can be found in the first snapshot (under `base/` folder).
-In the later snapshots (under `batchX` folder), new triples are added into KGs which brings more potential alignment (i.e. new test data).
+In the later snapshots (under `batchX` folder), new triples are added into KGs as well as new potential alignment.

 ## Environment